schlopp96/PyFiTransfer/README.md

    - Example:
      - You would enter (without the quotations) `"exe"` when prompted for an `".exe"` file-type.

-5. If everything is correctly validated, a success message is returned to the console, alongside a list of files that were successfully transferred, assuming all goes well
+5. If everything is correctly validated, a success message is returned to the console, alongside a list of files that were successfully transferred.

    - If an error occurs, the program will display an error message before exiting.